magvtv/0D_CSharp/Project-EventPass/README.md

 The constructors, properties, methods
 Considering learning inheritance, interfaces and composition today to model relationships (for the classes).

-3. Data Access Layer
+3. Data Access Layer:

-Later on, thinking of having a database / other data storage mechanism Entity framework or ADO.NET for querying and manipulating data.
+Later on, thinking of having a database / other data storage mechanism.
+Entity framework or ADO.NET for querying and manipulating data.

+4. Others:

-4. User Interface
+- User Interface.

-5. Testing & Debugging
+- Testing & Debugging.
-6. Deployment
+- Deployment.
-7. Maintainance & Updates
+- Maintainance & Updates.